ronakupadhyaya/SQL/day2/normalize/README.md

 ### Setup

 1. Create a new database called `normalize`.
+1. Go to folder `sql/day2/normalize`
 1. Create and source `env.sh` that contains a `DATABASE_URL`
 that connects you to this database.
+1. Run `npm install` and `db-migrate up`

 ### Part 1: Professors, students, courses

-In the folder `sql/day2/normalize_school` you will find migrations that create a schema for a school.
+In the folder `sql/day2/normalize` you will find migrations that create a schema for a school.
 This schema is not normalized, create a new migration to normalize it.

-✅ Run `npm install` and `db-migrate up` to test your migration.
+✅ Run `db-migrate up` to test your migration.

 #### Entities